sabitor/md5tabsum/README.md

 Table | single table or comma separated list of tables including placeholder characters (%) | This config file parameter is mandatory.

 ### Example
- Suppose you want to calculate the checksum for a few tables in an Exasol database running in a test environment.
+ Suppose you want to calculate the checksum for a few tables in an MySQL database running in a test environment.
 The following properties are given:
  - Host name is testserver1.company.com
  - Port number is 8563
  - User name is user123